 This post attempts to provide an insight into the Arrangement in light of its origin, procedure and implications that follow.

 Why this Arrangement?

 Since the reunification of Hong Kong, its exchanges with the Mainland China have increased manifold.
-T For a better understanding of the Arrangement, the Supreme People’s Court released a memo detailing the background and implications of the said Arrangement.
+There has been a continuous increase in trade and business exchanges which inevitably has led to an increase in legal disputes.
+The said arrangement is being seen as an effort towards judicial cooperation and assistance in the field of arbitration for the speedy disposal of such disputes.
+For a better understanding of the Arrangement, the Supreme People’s Court released a memo detailing the background and implications of the said Arrangement.
 It provides three principal factors behind the arrangement:

 (a) Realisation of One Country, Two Systems Policy

 Hong Kong, though a part of China, has a government and economic system independent of the Mainland.
 Prior to the arrangement, the Supreme People’s Court had signed a total of six contractual agreements, all aimed at smoothening the business process in the two regions, covering mutual entrustment of judicial documents, evidence, mutual enforcement of arbitral awards, mutual recognition and enforcement of civil and commercial judgments.
 The Arrangement further strengthens mutual cooperation and growth, leading to better realisation of the policy.

 (b) Need for Strengthening Interregional Judicial Assistance

 Because Mainland China and Hong Kong are jointly engaged in efforts to develop the Guangdong province, the likelihood of interregional legal disputes concerning conflict of laws cannot be ignored.
 That is, both jurisdictions are operating in the same region, which may lead to inconsistent laws and consequently, legal disputes.
 The Arrangement seeks to alleviate this by providing for increased interregional judicial assistance.